lemmersj/human-centered-deferred-inference/README.md

 # Human-Centered Deferred Inference
-This is the repository for the IUI2023 paper titled: *Human-Centered Deferred Inference: Measuring User Interactions and Setting Deferral Criteria for Human-AI Teams.* If you find this work helpful, please cite:
+This is the repository for the IUI2023 paper titled: *Human-Centered Deferred Inference: Measuring User Interactions and Setting Deferral Criteria for Human-AI Teams.* Citation information will be added soon.

-    @inproceedings{lemmer_evaluating_2023,
-	address = {Washington DC, United States}, title = {Evaluating and Improving Interactions with Hazy Oracles}, booktitle = {Proceedings of the 2023 International Conference on Intelligent User Interfaces}, publisher = {ACM Press}, author = {Lemmer, Stephan J. and Guo, Anhong and Corso, Jason J.}, month = March,
-	year = {2023}
-    }

 ![A cartoon example of deferred inference](ledefigure-comic.png)
 ## Abstract